Central Medical College

 Team name: Medics, “Sawers of Bones”

 In 1901 the announcement first mentions football, noting that “in past years the team has given, both in and out of the City, a number of public exhibitions with very good showing.”
-That year the team played close to a complete schedule, meeting Kirksville Osteopathic College, Amity College, Kansas City Dental College, as well as St. Joseph High School, independent teams from Emporia and Hiawatha and the Ensworth game.
+That year the team played close to a complete schedule, meeting Kirksville Osteopathic College, Amity College, Kansas City Dental College, and Ensworth-- as well as St. Joseph High School, and independent teams from Emporia and Hiawatha.

 Student feeling about football was so strong that they made headlines in 1901 by hissing Professor R.S.
 Carpenter from the stage when he stated, “The Lord never intended you fellows for football players.”
 Many threatened to transfer.